Javascript SEO – Best Practices on JS SEO for Beginners

 Navigation issues

 With JS SEO, the website navigation is not crawlable.
-This also means that navigation links aren’t in bond to maintain the web standards; hence, Google may not see or heed them because:
+This also means that navigation links aren’t bound to maintain the web standards; hence, Google may not see or heed them because:

 The authority of the website isn’t distributed appropriately.
 It is more difficult for browsers like Google to discover internal web pages.
-Making relations between different pages of the same website is still unclear.
+The relationship between different pages of the same website remains unclear.
 This may result in a site with different links that Google is unable to follow.

 Content Duplication

 There are probabilities of different URLs for the same content uploaded with JS, which can cause content duplication errors.
-This can be the result of capitalization, IDs, parameters with identifications, etc. To eliminate content duplication, one can download the HTML before being sent for the rendering process.
+This can be the result of capitalization, IDs, parameters with identifications, etc. To eliminate content duplication, one can download the HTML file before it is sent for rendering.

-The HTML response along with the app shell describes very less code and content.
+The HTML response, along with the app shell, describes very little code and content.
 Every page on the website will display the same code that could be shown on different websites.

-In some examples, this can cause web pages to be considered duplicates and not allowed to go for rendering accurately.
-The worst output can be that the wrong website might appear in the search results.
-This issue will be solved on its own but can cause issues in newer websites.
+In some cases, this can cause web pages to be considered duplicates and prevent them from rendering accurately.
+The worst outcome can be that the wrong website appears in the search results.
+This issue will resolve itself, but it may cause problems on newer websites.

 Client-side Rendering